ARU1-TEAM/Ubuntu-complete-install/README.md

 ~~~ sh
 sudo apt-get install fonts-cantarell
 ~~~
-Then you can select "Cantarell regular" in both window manager and appearance over the font tab
+Then you can select `Cantarell Regular` in both window manager and appearance over the font tab

 ### Panel Preferences
 - `Whisker Menu`